Afghanistan Peace Talks

 Afghan War Peace Talks

 The Afghan War - at least from a U.S. perspective - has been going on since the fall of 2001 when a small force (less than 300) of U.S. Army Special Forces, Air Force JTACs, and CIA operatives infiltrated Afghanistan and assisted the Northern Alliance and other groups in toppling the Taliban regime.
-The situtation in Afghanistan was quiet for a few years and we shifted our attention to Iraq.
+The situtation in Afghanistan was quiet for a few years and, as we entered 2002, the United States shifted its attention to the upcoming invasion of Iraq.
 While we were focused on invading and consolidating our occupation of Iraq the Taliban were slowly building their insurgency.
-This insurgency has gained strength - especially since 2006 - and currently numbers over 20,000 personnel and controls large parts of Afghanistan.
-The U.S. and other International Security Assistance Force (ISAF) members are ready to depart Afghanistan (by 2014) but they want to leave behind a government that won't give sanctuary to terrorists and that is somewhat "friendly" to the outside world.
+This insurgency has gained strength through the years - especially since 2006 - and currently numbers over 30,000 personnel and controls large parts of Afghanistan.
+The U.S. and other International Security Assistance Force (ISAF) have ended the ISAF mission as of December 2014.
+The force left behind under the Resolute Support mission numbers less than 13,000; of which just a small amount are there to do combat missions under the umbrella of 'counter-terrorism'.

-However . . . it just doesn't seem possible to defeat the insurgency before 2014 (our pullout date) and leave behind a Afghan government that can survive without the combat troops of ISAF.
-For this reason many feel that negotiations with the Taliban and other insurgent groups are necessary.
-Many insurgencies actually end with a political settlement and not a military solution.
-Therefore the big push for a reconciliation with the insurgents.
+However . . . the Taliban are not defeated (as of early 2016) and are not likely to go away soon due to the inability of the Afghan National Security Forces (ANSF) to defeat them.
+For this reason many observers feel that negotiations with the Taliban and other insurgent groups are necessary.
+Throughout history it has been noted that many insurgencies actually end with a political settlement and not a military solution.
+Therefore, over the past few years, we have been seeing a big push for a reconciliation with the insurgents.

 News Articles about Peace Talks and Reconciliation in Afghanistan